Have you started doing some artwork using colored pencils but wondering if you’re using the best colored pencils for art?

-Prismacolor’s other advantage is—value.
-Years ago they were way more expensive.
-But sets of today are much more reasonably priced .
+Prismacolor’s other advantage is value.
+Years ago, they were way more expensive.
+But sets of today are much more affordable.

 With quality and affordability in a professional pencil, no wonder they are so popular!

-All of my colored pencil commissioned work has been rendered in one of the best colored pencils for art – Prismacolor colored pencils.
+I have rendered all of my colored pencil commission work in one of the best colored pencils for art—Prismacolor colored pencils.

 I hope this was helpful for you in deciding for or against Prismacolor.

 Please feel free to share comments or experiences if you have used these pencils before or if you have further questions.
-(Your email will never be shared!)
+(I will never share your email!)